vosaul/status.im/content/tutorials.md

 This installs the Truffle framework, and you can find its GitHub [page here](https://github.com/trufflesuite/truffle).

 With Truffle installed, we can grab the Status Truffle Box, and get a basic DApp running.
-All the Truffle boxes also include the app frameworks React and Redux, which were designed by Facebook and are widely used by app developers.
+All the Truffle Boxes also include the app frameworks React and Redux, which were designed by Facebook and are widely used by app developers.
 You can find the other Truffle Boxes [here](https://truffle-box.github.io/).

 To install the Status Truffle box, all you have to do is run this command in the same Terminal window: